He Made the World's "Most Famous Hat"

 Buffalo Times April 4, 1926

-Canadian infantry of the 27th Battalion with
+Canadian infantry of the 27th Battalion with a Lewis machine gun and steel helmets |

 It seems that there can't be much romance in hat making, ordinarily, and not if it's an ordinary kind of hat.
 John Leopold Brodie, No. 806 West Ferry Street, found romance in his creation however, romance and adventure in quantities to satisfy almost anyone.
 It was Mr. Brodie who invented the Tin Hat of war-time fame.
 To Mr. Brodie thousands, perhaps hundreds of thousands allied soldiers owe their lives.
 Many of the doughboys with a streak of curiosity to peek over the top of a besieged trench, were saved from an army blanket and last post honors by the tin hat.